ExCiteS/communitymaps-help/_en/data-privacy-statement.md

 ## Who we are

-Mapping for Change CIC (“We”) collects, uses and is responsible for certain personal information about you.
-When we do so we are regulated under the General Data Protection Regulation which applies across the European Union (including in the United Kingdom) and we are responsible as ‘controller’ of that personal information for the purposes of those laws.
+Mapping for Change CIC ("We") collects, uses and is responsible for certain personal information about you.
+When we do so we are regulated under the General Data Protection Regulation which applies across the European Union (including in the United Kingdom) and we are responsible as 'controller' of that personal information for the purposes of those laws.

 ## The personal information we collect and use